cecilMao/webrtc-in-esp8266/README.md

  1. Connect your WiFi network SSID with password
  2. Open firefox and enter the URL "esp/create.html" or "192.168.2.2/create.html"
  3. Grant the premission for camera and mircophone
- 4. Click “create” button
+ 4. Click "create" button

 * Device B
  1. Connect your WiFi network SSID with password
  2. Open firefox and enter the URL "esp/join.html" or "192.168.2.2/join.html"
  3. Grant the premission for mircophone
- 4. Click “join” button
+ 4. Click "join" button

 You could see a video in the screen of device B, which is taken by device A. Device A could hear a voice from device B.